Attention incoming full-time day MBA students: Please see this website for our new waiver instructions.

 As part of the core requirements, students must complete or waive out of either a Business Law or an Ethics course during their MBA program.
 Students enrolled in the dual JD/MBA program or who have a Juris Doctor are exempt from this requirement and may not take Business Law courses for credit without instructor permission.

 The following courses fulfill this core requirement and may be taken in either the first or second year.
-Course descriptions are listed on the Department of Law, History and Communication website:
+Course descriptions are listed on the Department of Business Law website:

 Legal Aspects of Entrepreneurship

 Employment Law for Managers

 Law of Business Organizations